Emma Thatcher, MA, HCPC, BAAT Registered

 I currently work in private practice.
 I am accredited with the HCPC and follow their standards of ethics and confidentiality and have regular supervision with an HCPC registered supervisor.
 I am fully insured, registered with the ICO and in-compliance with GDPR.

-I also have three years of experience as an honorary arts psychotherapist in the NHS, in inpatient and outpatient services, seeing both individuals and groups.
-I also have experience in a community mental health setting, working as an honorary counsellor for MIND.
+I also have several years of experience as an honorary arts psychotherapist in the NHS, in inpatient and outpatient services, seeing both individuals and groups.
+I also have worked in a community mental health setting, as an art therapist in a women's counselling service and as an honorary counsellor for MIND.

 I have a previous background in photography, arts and heritage, the charity sector and user-led mental health.